Giovanni Ribisi: Personal life

-Ribisi married actress Mariah O'Brien in 1997 and together they have a daughter, artist Lucia Santina Ribisi, born that year.
+Ribisi married actress Mariah O'Brien in 1997 and their daughter was born the same year.
 The couple divorced in 2001.
-In 2007, he began a relationship with indie rock singer-songwriter Cat Power.
+In 2007, he began a relationship with singer-songwriter Cat Power.
 The couple lived together for five years before ending their relationship in 2012.
 Ribisi married English model Agyness Deyn on June 16, 2012, and filed for divorce in January 2015.
 He announced the birth of his fraternal twins with girlfriend Emily Ward in December 2018.

 Ribisi is an active Scientologist.
 He participated in the gala opening of Scientology's Psychiatry: An Industry of Death museum in December 2005.

+Ribisi collects cinematography devices such as VistaVision, which was borrowed for the filming of One Battle After Another.